Sofonisba Anguissola: Childhood and training

 Miniature self-portrait, 1556.
 Boston Museum of Fine Arts.

 Sofonisba Anguissola was born into a poor but ancient Italian noble family in Cremona, Lombardy in 1532, the oldest of seven children, six of whom were girls.
 Her father, Amilcare Anguissola, was a member of the Cremonese nobility, and her mother, Bianca Ponzone, was also of noble background.
 The family lived near the site of a famous 2nd century B.C. battle, the Battle of the Trebia, between the Romans and Carthaginians, and several members of the Anguissola family were named after ancient Carthaginian historical characters: Amilcare was named for the Carthaginian general Hamilcar Barca; he named his first daughter after the tragic Carthaginian figure Sophonisba and his only son Asdrubale after the warlord Hasdrubal Barca.
 Amilcare Anguissola, inspired by Baldassare Castiglione's book The Book of the Courtier, encouraged all his daughters (Sofonisba, Elena, Lucia, Europa, Minerva and Anna Maria) to cultivate and perfect their talents.
-Four of her sisters (Elena, Lucia, Europa and Anna Maria) also became painters, but Anguissola was by far the most accomplished and renowned and taught her younger siblings.
+Four of her sisters (Elena, Lucia, Europa and Anna Maria) also became painters, but Sofonisba was by far the most accomplished and renowned and taught her younger siblings.
 Elena (c.
 1532 – 1584) abandoned painting to become a nun.
 Both Anna Maria and Europa gave up art upon marrying, while Lucia (1536 or 1538 – c.
 1565–1568), the best painter of Sophonisba's sisters, died young.
 The remaining sister, Minerva, became a writer and Latin scholar.
 Asdrubale, Sophonisba's brother, studied music and Latin, but not painting.